hallowelt/mwstake-mediawiki-component-commonuserinterface/README.md

 Add `"mwstake/mediawiki-component-commonuserinterface": "~3.0"` to the `require` section of your `composer.json` file.

 Since 3.0 explicit initialization is required.
-This can be archived by
+This can be achived by
 - either adding `"callback": "mwsInitComponents"` to your `extension.json`/`skin.json`
 - or calling `mwsInitComponents();` within you extensions/skins custom `callback` method